ethtags/backend/README.md

 GET     /{address}/tags/{tag_id}/votes/
-    Returns all votes for a given address and nametag
+    Returns the count of all votes for a given address and nametag.

     Request Body
         {}